 1. Remove the cap screws securing the front drive actuator and remove the actuator; then remove the cap screws securing the pinion housing.

 2. Using a rubber mallet, remove the housing.

 Account for a gasket.
-Remove the fork, collar, and spring.
+On the 425, remove the fork, collar, and spring.
 Note the location of all the components for assembling purposes.